twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt11-07-dana-and-nibbana%zh.rst

 Dāna offerings are like taking things out from the burning house and save it as one’s own properties.
 You should not think it as reducing or spending your wealth.
 The thirty-one realms of existence are kilesa fire.
 So, they are burning with the fire of dukkha.
 The Buddha was admonishing us for not taking out things from the burning fire.”

 (Even most people don’t know as these are burning with fire.
 And it’s worth to do it.
-Here Sayadaw mentioned a current news happened in Yan-gon where a man was robbed and killed by robbers).
+Here Sayadaw mentioned a current news happened in Rangoon (Yan-gon) where a man was robbed and killed by robbers).
 His khandha and properties are burned down with fire.

 (Again, Sayadaw talked about the last day of the Buddha.
 The Buddha laid down his burdened khandha at the sal-grove in Kusinārā.
 Because of the saṅkhāra dhamma and nothing was left there nowadays.
 All the grandeur was gone.
 It was quite a saṁvega story.
 It was not more than a dream).